written 2003 following Pete Townsend's arrest

 It is illegal to engage with child pornography.
 It is also deemed immoral.
 But when engagement amounts to looking, how immoral is that?
 It may stoke demand but looking isn’t doing.
 Looking is just a step away from thinking.
 Can it be illegal to think certain thoughts?
 Obviously not.
 How about drawing or painting such images.
 Should that be illegal too?
 Although most have no desire for any kind of exposure to child pornography there are no doubt many who do.
 This may be a deviant impulse but not necessarily immoral as the motives for doing so are complex.
 Creative artists have throughout history needed to go places in their thoughts that most would find repellant.
 That does not make them deserving of moral condemnation in itself and certainly not subject to retribution.
 There is something almost medieval in the push to expose individuals in this way.

 Children need to be protected by society from abuse wherever its source.
 Society itself needs to be protected from moral imbeciles looking for an outlet for their hatred.
-The predicament of those in need of care is not assisted by an idiot mentality which can’t distinguish between a paedophile and a paediatrician!
+The predicament of those in need of care is not assisted by an idiot mentality which can’t distinguish between a !
 This is as dangerous in other ways to the fabric of society as sexual abuse is to the individuals whose lives have been blighted by it.
 Chris Morris in his brilliant comedy sketches has done well to satirise these absurdities.

 If ever an issue was in need of some insight this is one.
 It’s a serious and complex matter which throws up as many questions as it answers.
 Townsend is caught up in it and to that extent is a victim.
 Of course he should have known better but he and the many others witch-hunted are being picked off because they can be.
 They are an easy target.
 Their crime is identifiable and provable while the real perpetrators remain largely unidentified, many of them hidden behind the vale of domesticity.